 Debt and net pension liabilities are high for a state.
-On a combined basis based on fiscal 2017 data, the burden of tax-supported debt and net pension liability for employees and teachers equaled 20.1% of personal income, well above the 6% median for U.S. states as of Fitch's 2018 state pension update report.
-Fitch recalculates reported net pension liabilities using a 6% return assumption per its "U.S. Public Finance Tax-Supported Rating Criteria."
+On a combined basis, the burden of taxsupported debt and the adjusted net pension liability for employees and teachers equaled 20.1% of personal income, well above the 6% median for U.S. states as of Fitch's 2018 state pension update report.
+Fitch recalculates reported net pension liabilities using a 6% return assumption per Fitch' U.S. Public Finance Tax-Supported Rating Criteria.

-Fitch estimates the Commonwealth's tax-supported debt as of Oct.
-31, 2018 at a comparatively high 8.8% of 2017 personal income, including sales tax-backed obligations of the Massachusetts Bay Transportation Authority and the Massachusetts School Building Authority and annual contract assistance commitments that support the Massachusetts Department of Transportation.
+As of Feb.
+28, 2019, Fitch estimates the Commonwealth's tax-supported debt at a comparatively high 8.5% of 2018 personal income, including sales tax-backed obligations of the MBTA and the MSBA and annual contract assistance commitments that support the Massachusetts Department of Transportation.
 GO bonds represent the majority of outstanding debt.
 The comparatively high direct debt level is partially explained by the Commonwealth's above-average role in funding local government capital needs, relative to most other states.
 Fitch expects direct debt to remain high for a U.S. state but still manageable.

-As of their June 30, 2017 financial reports, pension systems covering state employees and teachers (except in the City of Boston) held fiduciary assets covering 67.2% and 54.3% of their total pension liabilities, respectively, based on the 7.5% discount rates used at the time.
-The Commonwealth since then has lowered the rate further, to 7.35%.
-At Fitch's more conservative 6% return assumption, ratios would fall to 56.6% and 46.3%, respectively.
-Some pension reforms have been undertaken, including shifting to more conservative assumptions while maintaining a statutorily closed amortization target for achieving full funding in 2040.
-Currently, the Commonwealth expects contributions to rise 8.9% per year until the projected date of full prefunding, in fiscal 2036.
-The Commonwealth carries an OPEB liability for state employees, but not local teachers, measuring \$19.4 billion net of a small amount of prefunding built in recent years, including from tobacco settlement and excess capital gains collections; the net OPEB liability measures 4.3% of 2017 personal income.
+As of their June 30, 2018 financial reports, pension systems covering state employees and teachers (except in the City of Boston) held fiduciary assets covering 67.9% and 54.8% of their total pension liabilities, respectively, based on the 7.35% discount rates implemented as of their 2018 valuations; the rates were lowered from 7.5% for the 2018 valuation, and will be lowered to 7.25% as of the 2019 valuation.
+Using Fitch's more conservative 6% return assumption, ratios would fall to 58.8% and 47.6%, respectively.
+The Commonwealth carries a net OPEB liability for state employees, but not local teachers, measuring \$14.9 billion, based on a 3.95% discount rate and net of \$1.2 billion of prefunding built in recent years from tobacco settlement monies, excess capital gains collections and other sources; the net OPEB liability measures 3.1% of 2018 personal income.